ceu-arduino/driver-gpio/int.md

 ### Input / Output

-State of output pin 13 follows the state of pin int0:
+State of output pin 13 follows the state of pin associated with *int0*:

 ```
 #include "out.ceu"